jonatantech/jonatan.github.io/README.md

 # My Portfolio

-Welcome to my portfolio!
-This is a showcase of my web development journey where I've used JavaScript, HTML, and CSS to create a fantastic digital space to display my work and skills.
+This template is a showcase some of my web development portfolio where I've used JavaScript, HTML, and CSS.
+Feel free to use it by changing the content inside.

 ## Table of Contents
 - [Demo](#demo)